-- Notes Graduates of the Westminster baccalaureate music education program may petition to substitute another graduate 1 - Graduates of the westminister baccalaureate music education program may perition to substitute another graduate course for MEG92.
-The department, if graniting approval, will specify acceptable course alternatives.
+Graduates of the Westminster baccalaureate music education program may petition to substitute another graduate course for ME692.
+The department, if granting approval, will specify acceptable course alternatives.

 Those who have had significant teaching experience in American schools may petition to substitute another graduate course for ME791.
-The department, if graniting approval, will specify acceptable course alternatives.
-For composition primary students, TH625, Composition Class, may be required if it is felt that class work in composition 3 - The composition primary studences trudy.
-The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.
-The Master of Music degree with a concentration in Music Education does not lead to New Jersey Teacher Certification.
-5. - At the graduate level, students interested in certification should apply for admission to the Master of Music Education (M.M.E.) program.
-Students in this degree program complete a portfolio review at the end of each year of study. - Following departm ental approval, students are required to present a public recital on the primary instrument.
+The department, if granting approval, will specify acceptable course alternatives.
+For composition primary students, TH625, Composition Class, may be required if it is felt that class work in composition 2.

+- 3. is needed prior to private study.
+4. - The core elective must be a single, 3-credit graduate-level course outside the student's major area, area of emphasis, and/or area of applied study.
+The Master of Music degree with a concentration in Music Education does not lead to New Jersey Tea 5. cher Certification. - At the graduate level, students interested in certification should apply for admission to the Master of Music Education (M.M.E.) program.
+Students in this degree program complete a portfolio review at the end of each year of study

+Following departmental approval, students are required to present a public recital on the primary instrument.